Yogiraj587/Titanic-saving/README.md

 # Titanic Saving

-Deployment of Titanic saving model
+Model building of Titanic saving and deployment using flask